 Object classification has been around (in some form) since the first version of QuPath.
-Pixel classification is new in v0.2.0.
+Pixel classification was new in v0.2.0.

 Before pixel classification was developed, there was an intermediate step that allowed you to apply object classifiers to pixels… kind of.